10011992/git-github/README.md

 # git-github
-Introduction to git and github
+Introduction to git and github (practice purpose)